nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/ActivityManager.png)

+Welcome to the Engagement Planner/NextGen EA Platform

+The ‘Engagement Planner/NexGen EA Platform’ offers a simplified and logical approach to guidance EA’s to engage on Value Added Activities while working with assigned customers in the Regions.

+The ‘Engagement Planner’ has a modularization approach to provide Activity Sections based on the EA activity needs to support customers Business Transformation requirements.

+Inside of the Activity Sections, there are Mandatory Activities that the EA must engage to ensure minimum quality deliverables.
+Other Activities will be optional to add additional value to the Business Transformation.

 1. EA to review info in the Engagement Planner/NextGen EA Platform regarding Customer and Engagement documentation.
 If something is incorrect, the EA should be able to modify or Set and ALERT in the NextGen EA Platform.